Ailbhe Smyth

-Ailbhe Smyth is an Irish academic, feminist and LGBTQ activist.
+Ailbhe Smyth (born 1946) is an Irish academic, feminist and LGBTQ activist.
 She was the founding director of the Women's Education, Resource and Research Centre (WERRC), University College Dublin (UCD).

 Education and academic career

-Ailbhe Smyth received a B.A. in English and French in 1966, and then an M.A. in 1968 from University College Dublin.
-She began lecturing in the French department at the age of 21.
+Smyth began lecturing in the French department at the age of 21.
 During this time, she became increasingly more politically aware and began following the global women's movement, which led her to set up the Women's Study Forum at the beginning of the 1980s.
 This was a space where women came together to discuss issues which were affecting them including: work, sex, relationships, childcare, discrimination and violence.
-This was a discussion group with a strong cultural ethos and they invited women writers, poet, artists to come and talk about interesting projects that they were involved with at the time.
-In 1990 Ailbhe Smyth started the department of Women's Studies in U.C.D. where she stayed until 2006.
+This was a discussion group with a strong cultural ethos and they invited women writers, poets, and artists to come and talk about interesting projects that they were involved with at the time.
+In 1990 Smyth established the Women's Education, Research and Resource Centre (WERRC) at UCD and was head of Women's Studies where she stayed until 2006.

+During her time at UCD, her research highlighted the lack of women in senior academic posts in institutions across Ireland.

 Activism

-Ailbhe Smyth began her involvement in activism in the 1970s whilst a student as part of the women's liberation movement.
+Smyth began her involvement in activism in the later 1970s with the women's liberation movement.
+She was part of the movement opposed to the 8th Amendment to the Irish constitution, which placed a ban on abortion in Ireland, and a supporter of the campaign to legalise divorce in Ireland in 1986.

-In 1990, she established the Women's Education, Research and Resource Centre (WERRC) at UCD and was head of Women's Studies from 1990 to 2006.

-Ailbhe now works independently as a consultant and campaigner.

-Smyth was a co-director of the Together for Yes national referendum campaign on abortion, and spokeswoman and convener for the Coalition to Repeal the Eighth Amendment.
-She is also a founding member of Marriage Equality, convenor of Feminist Open Forum, an organiser for Action for Choice, a board member of Equality and Rights Alliance.
+She was a co-director of the Together for Yes national referendum campaign on abortion, and spokeswoman and convener for the Coalition to Repeal the Eighth Amendment.
+She is also a founding member of Marriage Equality, convenor of Feminist Open Forum, an organiser for Action for Choice, and served as a board member of Equality and Rights Alliance.